shakfu/csound_max/README.md

 ```

-Build the `csound6~` external with the relocatable option (i.e. for packages and standalones):
+Build the `csound6~` external with the relocatable option (i.e. uses csound static library for packages and standalones):

 ```bash